jguerinet/Morf/README.md

 * Setting if the `EditText` should be single line or not (default is true)
 * Setting icons on all form items except the spaces and lines

+IMPORTANT: All views need to be built by calling `build()` after adding it except for spaces and lines.
+If you do not call `build()` they will not be added to the container.

 ## Demo
 A demo is included within this repo (in the demo folder).
-The demo shows 2 forms with all of the types of buttons: the top one is the default settings for FormGenerator, the bottom is a customized FormGenerator (changed text color, background selector, line width, line color, icon, and icon color).
+The demo shows 2 forms with all of the types of form items: the top one is the default settings for FormGenerator, the bottom is a customized FormGenerator (changed text color, background selector, line width, line color, icon, and icon color).
 Below is a screenshot:

 ![Demo Screenshot](assets/demo_screenshot.png)